aulukelvin/CarND-Traffic-Sign-Recognition/README.md

 Then I top up with a histogram normalization which proved to be able to further improve the performance 1-2 percent.

-I also tried augment the training data but failed to see any significant so I removed that part from my code.
+I also tried grayscaling the input images and augmentation to boost the traing data set for each class to over 2600.
+The grayscale images and the histogram after augmentation are as the followings:

+![Gray scale][image17]

+![Augmented][image10]

 #### 2. Normalization
 I added L2 loss normalization at the very end of the project and found out L2 normalization can greatly reduce overfiting.
 The code piece of L2 normalization is as the following: